Faculty of Business, Law and Applied Social Studies

 Stuart Hampton-Reeves is Professor of Shakespeare Studies and Research-informed Teaching and Director of Research for the Faculty of Business, Law and Applied Social Studies

-I was appointed to the University of Central Lancashire in 1997 as Lecturer in English and Drama, heading up UCLan’s first drama course.
-I also worked on various e-learning projects and for two years was seconded as a Teaching Fellow in E-Learning.
-I became a Professor in 2007 and Director of the Centre for Research-informed Teaching.
-I was seconded (0.6) as Head of the Graduate Research School in 2011 and from 2013-2015 continued to work through the Research Office as Head of Graduate Research at the same time as running CRiT.
-In 2015 I moved to the Faculty of Business, Law and Applied Social Science and after a short secondment as Director of Research went full time in that role in the Autumn of 2016.
+Stuart became a Professor in 2007 and Director of the Centre for Research-informed Teaching.
+He was seconded (0.6) as Head of the Graduate Research School in 2011 and from 2013-2015 continued to work through the Research Office as Head of Graduate Research at the same time as running CRiT.
+In 2015, Stuart moved to the Faculty of Business, Law and Applied Social Science and, after a short secondment as Director of Research, went full time in that role in the Autumn of 2016.

-Another interest is the intersection between Shakespeare and Jazz and I am also beginning a project on Sinti jazz festivals in Europe and America using the methods I have developed for studying Shakespeare in Performance.
-I have been studying the technique and history of so-called ‘gypsy’ jazz and I give performance seminars to the general public on the music and legacy of Django Reinhardt.
+Another interest Stuart holds is the intersection between Shakespeare and Jazz, and he is also beginning a project on Sinti jazz festivals in Europe and America using the methods he developed for studying Shakespeare in Performance.
+Stuart has been studying the technique and history of so-called ‘gypsy’ jazz and he gives performance seminars to the general public on the music and legacy of Django Reinhardt.

-Beyond Shakespeare Studies, I have a reputation for my work pioneering various undergraduate research projects.
-I am one of the founders of the British Conference on Undergraduate Research (bcur.org), which meets annually at a different university and also hosts an annual event in Westminster, Posters in Parliament.
-I speak regularly at conferences around the world about the importance of undergraduate research and I have been an international advisor to the Australasian Conference on Undergraduate Research.
-In 2013 I won a £240,000 grant from the HEFCE Catalyst Fund to support the growth of BCUR.
+Beyond Shakespeare Studies, Stuart have a reputation for his work pioneering various undergraduate research projects.
+He is one of the founders of the British Conference on Undergraduate Research (bcur.org), which meets annually at a different university and also hosts an annual event in Westminster, Posters in Parliament.
+Stuart speaks regularly at conferences around the world about the importance of undergraduate research and has been an international advisor to the Australasian Conference on Undergraduate Research.
+In 2013, Stuart won a £240,000 grant from the HEFCE Catalyst Fund to support the growth of BCUR.